Livestream Every Sunday 9:00am

 Salvation

-We believe that Jesus willingly took our sinfulness upon Himself and died the death we deserved.
-He died in our place taking our punishment on himself so that we might have our relationship with God restored.
+We believe that Jesus, the Son of God, willingly took our sinfulness upon Himself and was punished and died for our sins.
+He died in our place, taking our punishment on himself so that we might have our perfect relationship with God restored.
+It is through believing that Jesus died on the cross for our sins that we are saved.
 We are only saved by grace through faith in Jesus Christ.

 Bible